 Meet our Trustees

-Community Foundations exist to fulfil their charitable purposes.
+Community Foundations exist to fulfill their charitable purposes.
 Trustees have a responsibility to understand the environment in which the Foundation is operating and to lead them in fulfilling its purposes as effectively as possible with the resources available.
-The board of trustees core role is a focus on strategy, performance and assurance.
-Our trustees are a vital part of our mission and continue to help us through our objectives and goals.

 GEORGE VESTEY DL - CHAIR OF TRUSTEES